 The City of Seattle passed a street-naming ordinance in 1895 but Lake City remained outside of the City Limits for many more years, and Lake City developers did not conform to Seattle regulations.
 Later, probably in the 1920s, more streets were added in the area of the Minnie Kraus plat as some present streets are not shown on the original plat map, including Alton, Bartlett, Durland and Exeter Avenues NE.
 Probably the blocks were “too big” and more streets were put through to create access to smaller residential lots.

-Here is a list of the street names shown on the Minnie Kraus plat:
+Here is a list of the street names shown on the Minnie Kraus plat, and what they are named now:

 Top line, Superior Street: NE 115th Street.